Magic Empire Global Limited (NASDAQ:MEGL) Stock: Thought Concerns

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Magic Empire Global Limited (NASDAQ:MEGL) dipped -29.06% to close Thursday’s market session at $7.52, lower as compared to yesterday’s close.
-The stock price fluctuated between $7.47 and $10.75 throughout the trading session with the volume trading being 5015605 shares, which represented a significant variation when compared to the three months average volume of 12.16 million shares.
-MEGL stock is trading at a margin of -70.86%, -70.86% and -70.86% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Magic Empire Global Limited (NASDAQ:MEGL) raised 33.28% to close Wednesday’s market session at $7.77, higher as compared to yesterday’s close.
+The stock price fluctuated between $5.40 and $8.80 throughout the trading session with the volume trading being 16189407 shares, which represented a significant variation when compared to the three months average volume of 10.41 million shares.
+MEGL stock is trading at a margin of -63.88%, -63.88% and -63.88% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode